sonots/fluent-plugin-grep/README.md

 ### Example 2:

-`regexpN` and `excludeN` options allow to specify grep conditions for multiple fields.
+Now, `regexpN` and `excludeN` options are available to specify grep conditions for *multiple* fields.

     <match foo.bar.**>
       type grep